omega-gg/vox/doc/about.md

 https://omega.gg/MotionMonkey

-MotionMonkey is closed source and based on Sky kit (LGPL license).
+MotionMonkey is closed source and based on Sky kit under the LGPL license.

 ## MotionBox